coriolisinstruments/EurorackModules/MakingVactrols/README.md

 # Making your own vactrols

 A short visual guide for easy crafting of 4- or 5-pin vactrols.
+Why spend €€€'s or $$$'s on ready-made vactrols when you can very easily craft your own!?!

 ## BOM

-Here's the stuff you need.
+All you need is some time, a flat surface to work on, and some simple components.
+Here's the stuff you need:

 | Item | Description |
 | :----- | :---------- |